usdot-jpo-ode/TDx/spec-content/README.md

 [Restriction](/spec-content/objects/Restriction.md) | A restriction on a road event or lane, including type and value.
 [RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) | Describes a section of roadway and the limitations of how that section can be used.
 [RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.
-[RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx road event.
+[RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a TDx road event.
 [TypeOfIncident](/spec-content/objects/TypeOfIncident.md) | Describes an event that causes disruptions to expected operations.

 ### Object Diagrams